-By this time, the wrist’s range of motion should be almost back to normal.
+By this time, the wrist’s range of motion should almost be back to normal.
 The focus will then shift to recovering the TFCC’s full function, especially in the patient’s daily activities and routines.
 The physical therapist will also teach the patient techniques aiming to prevent injuries.

-Essentially, if physical therapy during a TFCC tear recovery is consistent, the patient should experience a big decrease in the painful symptoms alongside improved function of the wrist – if not 100% full recovery.
+Essentially, if physical therapy during a TFCC tear recovery is consistent, the patient should experience a big decrease in the painful symptoms alongside improved function of the wrist – if not a full recovery.

 Where to find the best physical therapist in Cary